Diagnosing Crohn's disease

-After you have provided a stool and blood sample, you will probably be referred to a gastroenterologist (a specialist in conditions of the digestive system).
-They will discuss the results with you and carry out the tests described below if they are necessary.
+After you've provided a stool and blood sample, you'll probably be referred to a gastroenterologist (a specialist in conditions of the digestive system).
+They'll discuss the results with you and carry out the tests described below if they're necessary.

 The endoscope can also be fitted with surgical tools that can be used to take a number of small tissue samples from different sections of your digestive system.
 This is known as a biopsy.
-The procedure may feel uncomfortable, but it is not painful.
+The procedure may feel uncomfortable, but it's not painful.

 These tissue samples will be examined under a microscope for the cell changes known to occur in cases of Crohn's disease.